ASE Industrial Debt

 ASE Industrial Quarterly Net Debt

 For most companies, including ASE Industrial, marketable securities, inventories, and receivables are the most common assets that could be converted to cash.
-However, for the executing running ASE Industrial Holding the most critical issue when dealing with liquidity needs is whether the current assets are properly aligned with its current liabilities.
-If not, management will need to obtain alternative financing to ensure that there are always enough cash equivalents on the balance sheet in reserve to pay for obligations.
+However, for ASE Industrial Holding, the most critical issue when managing liquidity is ensuring that current assets are properly aligned with current liabilities.
+If they are not, ASE Industrial's management will need to obtain alternative financing to ensure there are always enough cash equivalents on the balance sheet to meet obligations.

 Price Book